Timber Home Living Left Header Ad

 There’s no authority to ask or research to conduct here — this is a question that only you can answer.
 If you feel calm and content as you walk the property (and it checks all the boxes of the previous 12 questions), then this could very well be “the one.”

-There’s nothing typical about choosing a timber frame home, and that extends to the land you build it on.
-For advice, we turned to Brian J. Sielaff, founder and managing member of Boise, Idaho-based Tamarack Grove Engineering.
+To give you a jump start, we consulted with Brian Sielaff, founder of Idaho-based Tamarack Grove Engineering.
 Brian has more than 25 years of experience engineering log and timber frame homes and is licensed in all 50 states and all Canadian provinces.

 Knowing the buildability of a piece of property before you buy is also important.
 Brian recommends investing in a soil analysis to ensure that you won’t run into issues.
 For example, in the western U.S., it’s not uncommon to find expansive soil, which absorbs water and expands as a result.
 This type of soil is known to cause cracks in foundations and floors, potentially resulting in expensive repairs.

-Having the facts in hand before you commit can save you a lot of trouble (and money) for the long haul.
+Having the facts in hand before you commit can save you a lot of trouble (and money) in the long haul.

 See Also: What You Need to Know to Build Remote